antfu/talks/2025-10-09/src/slides.md

 <!--

-So here is how it would look like.
+So here is how it would look.
 In general, we will provide a dock-like UI to be the entry point of all the integrations.
-Upon each integrations, we provide frames to render each DevTools UI, or it can be a custom renderer or running scripts.
-Here is a quick PoC to have Vitest, Nuxt DevTools, UnoCSS integrated.
-In the future we will work with more DevTool authors to bring them to Vite DevTools, while also verify the capability of our plugin API.
+For each integration, we provide frames to render each DevTools UI, or it can be a custom renderer or running scripts.
+Here is a quick PoC to have Vitest, Nuxt DevTools, and UnoCSS integrated.
+In the future we will work with more DevTool authors to bring them to Vite DevTools, while also verifying the capability of our plugin API.

 -->